 Want to learn Wormwood from a pro?
 Join our mailing list or social channels to hear about live and online events!

 Are you local to the Los Angeles area and interested in playing a game of Wormwood?
-We would love to see you!
-Several Saturdays a month we do playtesting at Geeky Teas in Burbank, or Gameology in Pasadena.
-Contact us via email or our discord if you are interested.
+We would love to see you at Geeky Teas!
+Contact us via email or our discord if you are interested in attending a playtest.

 We had a wonderful time showing Wormwood in the First Exposure playtest hall.
 We also had the pleasure of meeting so many other indie designers, getting their first games out in front of an audience!